05 · 2025

 Context

-Design engineering period 4, technical and sustainability aspects of consumer products.
+Semester 2, period 4.
+The Design Engineering course focused on researching and applying technical and sustainability aspects of consumer products.

 The assignment

-The assignment was to analyze and redesign an existing product (a clock radio) from a circular design perspective.
+The assignment was to analyse and redesign an existing product (a radio alarm clock) from the perspective of circular design.

-The challenge was to improve the product's sustainability by focusing on:
+The challenge lay in improving the sustainability of the product by focusing on:

 • Repairability